localgovernment/LINZExcel/README.md

 * D2: =GetInstrumentNumbers(B2)
 * E2: =GetInstrumentTypes(B2)

-Enter a valid Parcel ID into A2, the rest of the cells in row 2 should populate automatically.
+Enter a valid Parcel ID into A2 and the rest of the cells in row 2 should populate automatically.

 To save: File 'Save As' then Save as Type 'Excel Macro-enabled Workbook' (xlsm)